ayomikunagbaje/Excel-Capstone-Project/README.md

 For better insight into the analysis and visualization of this project, click [here](Raw_csv_file.xlsx).
 ---

-I am keen to growth and value creation, hence my penchant for continous and eclectic learning.
+I am keen on growth and value creation, hence my penchant for continous and eclectic learning.
 I intend to help solve business and world problems as I evolve in this field.